If you’ve ever looked into advancing your information technology (IT) career, you’ve probably noticed two paths.

 While listing all of your relevant skills is a plus, some skills may be added to other sections of your resume, such as the summary or experience areas.

-Listing “hard IT skills” only gives a portion of your background.
+Listing “hard skills” only gives a portion of your background.
 Adding personality traits will offer a well-rounded understanding of the benefits you bring.

 Listing the right certifications is crucial for an IT project manager resume.